netai/x-mvc/README.md

 x-mvc
 ===============
-this is a simple node.js mvc structure this is a extended version of just-mvc it is more better of just-mvc. in this mvc we have added more feture like:
+This is simple and light node.js mvc structure just install and create controller,model,view and your project is ready in this mvc we have added more feture like:

 * create slug
 * flush message
 * more comfortable structure
+* form validation

 this mvc have some separet part like